Linear Code Equivalence via Pl\"ucker Coordinates: An Algebraic Geometric approach to solve LCE

-Since $\mu(\bm G_1 \bm P) = \mu (\bm G_2)$, if $\mu=\frac{g}{f}$, the polynomial $h$ is given by where $\bm X=(x_{ij})_{ij}$.
+where $\bm X=(x_{ij})$.
 By construction, $h$ vanishes when evaluated at $\bm P$. \end{proof} This means that, given two equivalent codes, for each invariant defined on one of them, we can construct a polynomial equation whose root is the permutation matrix that realizes the equivalence.